kglw-dot-net/phase1/songs/a-new-world.md

 > A brute like a bear with a long dark shadow
 >
 > And you violently shake over what you have seen
-> As you remembered the tale of the altered beast
+> As you remembered the tale of the Altered Beast

 # Album Credits